 Before you can make Events in your Schedule, you will need to make a Playlist.
 Even long tracks like pre-recorded interviews, talk shows or storytelling tracks must be added to a Playlist before they can be scheduled into an Event.
+Each Event in the schedule must be associated with a Playlist.

 Playlists help you curate tracks for your Events.
 All of the tracks in your Library can be included in your Playlists.
 The way you program your Playlist is up to you.